Botox or botulinum toxin is a type of protein produced by bacterium Clostridium botulinum. This same toxin causes botulism.

 Anyone who has acquired proper knowledge and training can inject Botox provided they abide by the given protocols and perform under the delegation and supervision of a registered nurse practitioner or physician.

-A Rule adopted by the Texas Medical Board consists of 13 points that nurse practitioner or physician must abide by while delegating and supervising a Botox procedure to others:
+A Rule adopted by the Texas Medical Board consists of 13 points that nurse practitioners or physicians must abide by while delegating and supervising a Botox procedure to others:

 1) The physician or registered nurse must be appropriately and properly trained in specific procedures and must keep records or documents of their training.